Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Upper bounds: learning Gaussians mixtures via compression schemes

-\begin{remark} In the special case $d=1$, there also exists a $(4,1,O(1/\eps))$ (i.e., constant size) $0.773$-robust compression scheme using completely different ideas. \tronly{ The proof appears in \Appendix{constantcompression}.} Surprisingly, this compression scheme has constant size, as the value of $\tau + t$ is independent of $\eps$ (unlike \Lemma{coreformixtures}).
-This scheme could be used instead of \Lemma{coreformixtures} in the proof of \Theorem{upper_bound_axis_aligned}, although it would not improve the sample complexity bound asymptotically. \end{remark}
+$2/3$-robust compression scheme. \end{lemma} \begin{remark} In the special case $d=1$, there also exists a $(4,1,O(1/\eps))$ $0.773$-robust compression scheme using completely different ideas.
+The proof appears in Appendix~\ref{sec:constantcompression}.
+Surprisingly, this compression scheme has constant size, as the value of $\tau + t$ is independent of $\eps$ (unlike \Lemma{coreformixtures}).
+This scheme could be used instead of \Lemma{coreformixtures} for proving \Theorem{upper_bound_axis_aligned}, although it would not improve the sample complexity bound asymptotically. \end{remark}

-\begin{remark} The proof of \Lemma{coreformixtures}, can be amended to give an $r$-robust compression schemes for any $r<1$, which will change the constant 9 in the above proofs to any constant larger than $6$, at the expense of worse constants for $\tau$, $t$ and $m$.
-This is straightforward but creates additional cumbersome notation, hence we omit the details. \end{remark}
+\begin{remark} The proof of \Lemma{coreformixtures} can be amended to give an $r$-robust compression scheme for any $r<1$, which will change the constant 12 in the agnostic results of \Theorem{upper_bound} and \Theorem{upper_bound_axis_aligned} to any constant larger than $9$, at the expense of worse constants for $\tau$, $t$ and $m$.
+This is straightforward but entails additional cumbersome notation, hence we omit the details. \end{remark}

-Before proving \Lemma{coreformixtures}, we show how can it be combined with the previous lemmata to prove our main upper bounds.
+Before proving \Lemma{coreformixtures}, we show how to combine it with previous lemmata to prove our main upper bounds.